 The Renew Run 2 is Nike’s update to its basic recovery trainer, and there are heaps of colorways to choose from.
 We once again don’t have a review in this case, but it’s tough to go wrong with a solid formula.

-If there’s one major flaw to the Renew Run 2: its weight.
+One major flaw to the Renew Run 2 is its weight.
 They’re not the lightest running shoes on the block, and you can sometimes notice a lack of return on longer runs.
 However, we have to give Nike some credit for its style on a budget.
 Some cheap running shoes are totally blah, but these puppies are stylish.Shop Renew Run 2 – Men

-Reebok’s Floatride Energy is onto its third generation, and the price hasn’t changed a penny even though the tech has two years of improvements.
+Reebok’s Floatride Energy is onto its fourth generation, and the price has only bumped up $10 to match two years of technical boosts.
 It sports a classic Reebok design with a comfortable square knit upper and flared heel counter to keep your Achilles nice and free.
-We haven’t officially reviewed the Floatride Energy 3, but our team has already put in plenty of miles with good results.
+We’re still working on our review for the Floatride Energy 4, but our team has already put in plenty of miles with good results.

 Use: Emulating Endorphin excellence | Drop: 4 mm | Price: $100

-Last year was an excellent year for Saucony with the smash success of its Endorphin line.
-However, the range wasn’t exactly cheap, going from $140 up to $200 as you move from Shift to Pro.
-That’s where the Axon comes in – Endorphin inspiration in a $100 package.
-The cheap running shoe isn’t quite as thrilling as its half-siblings, but both Thomas and Meaghan enjoyed their experiences with the shoe.
+We already know about the smash success of Saucony’s Endorphin line.
+However, the range still isn’t exactly cheap, going from $140 to $200 as you move from Shift to Pro.
+That’s where the Axon 2 comes in — Endorphin inspiration in a $100 package.
+The cheap running shoe isn’t quite as thrilling as its half-siblings, but Thomas, Meaghan, and Ryan enjoyed their experiences with the shoe.

-Thomas went as far as saying that he would pick the Axon over the Kinvara 12, which says a lot.
+Thomas said that he would pick the Axon over the Kinvara 13, which says a lot.
 The Axon is closest to the Endorphin Shift, with its fat slab of PWRRUN cushioning and rocker technology.
 We’re not quite talking SpeedRoll, but a little rocker is better than none.
 Like many budget shoes, the rugged rubber outsole should have no problem soaking up your long miles.Shop Axon – Men Shop Axon – Women

 How we make our picks

 We test many shoes here at Believe in the Run, from budget picks to carbon-plated racing options.
-Nearly all of our picks come from our own experiences, though we also take community opinion into account.
+Nearly all of our picks come from our own experiences, though we also consider community opinion.
 Of course, we also seek to recommend shoes that you can buy without much trouble.

 All shoes are given to BITR in exchange for review.
 We make affiliate commissions on some of the shop links.